New Novel Coming: Book 2 in NICU Series

 “What’s bothering you, Dr. Kurz?”
 Jim asked.

 "Granted micropreemies can bleed.
 But that’s often associated with some asphyxia, shock, volume pushes, or difficult delivery.
 This kid was surprisingly good looking at birth.
-Just his damn lungs are immature, but the surfactant seemed to help, and I thought he’d sail.”
+Just his damn lungs are immature, but the surfactant you gave him helped, and I thought he’d sail.”

 Eli paused.
 “Maybe, but let’s talk with the mom again.”